jeffscottbrown/groovy-midi/README.md

 Groovy MIDI DSL Demo
 --------------------

-To build the documentation exeucte the `docs` Gradle task:
+To build the documentation execute the `docs` Gradle task:

     ./gradlew docs